-Beginning Fall 2022, all degree seeking students who meet UTSA regular undergraduate admission requirements and are able to enroll in MAT 1053 (TCCN: MATH 1324) or a higher-level mathematics course in their first semester at UTSA have direct admission to the B.B.A (all majors).
+For the 2022-2023 academic year, all degree-seeking students who meet UTSA regular undergraduate admission requirements and are able to enroll in MAT 1053 (TCCN: MATH 1324) or a higher-level mathematics course in their first semester at UTSA have direct admission to the B.B.A (all majors).

 Frequently Asked Questions

 Tuition for the B.B.A. in Cyber Security is set at $525 per unit.
 Each class consists of three units.

 Tuition is the same for residents and non-residents and does not include material and lab fees.